 - When potatoes are tender, add to sausage and sauerkraut.
 Salt and pepper to taste.

 Most times, I use mild Italian sausage instead of Polish kielbasa; and, yes, I boil it.
-Purists will argue that you should never ever boil Italian sausage.
+I’ve been told that you should never ever boil Italian sausage.
 O well . . . for this dish, I do.
-It tastes great and has just the right flavor and texture to mimic my mom’s traditional recipe.
+It tastes great and has the same flavor and texture as my mom’s traditional recipe.

 Boil the sausage over a medium-high heat or less.
 Higher heat will cook it too quickly and cause the skin to burst before the inside meat is cooked thoroughly.
 Slower is better.
 Using a low heat, you can leave the sausage on to cook unattended while you prepare the sauerkraut and peel the potatoes.
 It will take an hour or so before the sausage is done; but slow cooking will produce a moist, more-flavorful meat.